Lincolnville, Maine: History

 Approximately 10,000 years ago, a glacier covered the area to a depth of several thousand feet, carving irregular landforms that survive today.
 The earliest artifact of European origin was fragments of a 1650–1660 clay pipe, probably a trade good with the native population.
 First settled in 1770 by Nathan Knight, the town was incorporated in 1802 from Canaan and Ducktrap plantations.
-It was named for General Benjamin Lincoln, a Revolutionary War General and friend of Henry Knox.
+It was named for General Benjamin Lincoln, a Revolutionary War General—second-in-command to George Washington at Yorktown—and friend of Henry Knox.

 In an 1807 vote to separate from Massachusetts, it was one of three coastal communities to push for separation (with Bath and Brunswick).

 On October 22, 1844, local members of the Millerite sect climbed Megunticook Mountain to await the end of the world and the Second Coming.
 The event was dubbed the Great Disappointment.
 They hadn't prepared for the winter, so other Lincolnville residents housed them to help them survive the winter months.

 The first school in Lincolnville was a three-sided log cabin behind Nathan Knight's home with a perpendicular ledge for a fourth wall; the ledge served to support a blackboard.

 Lamb School was one of the other earlier schools in Lincolnville owned by the Lamb family.
 It closed in 1912.
 A sign put up by the Lincolnville Historical Society is now in its place.

 Over the years, the population continued to grow until it was incorporated in 1802.
 A bicentennial celebration was celebrated by the town in 2002.